tableaux2023/tableaux2023.github.io/venue.md

 (PRG), you can use Prague public transport, which is clean and cheap.
 Take the bus number 119 from the airport to it's final destination Nadrazi Veleslavin.
 Then switch to metro (underground) and take line A (green line) to station Dejvicka.
-The journey should take around 40 minutes and it will cost you 32 CZK.
+The journey should take around 40 minutes and it will cost you 40 CZK.
 The ticket can be purchased from the vending machine at the airport, right at bus station in front of the airport terminal building.
 See <a href="https://pid.cz/en/for-tourists/what-ticket-should-i-use/">Prague transport webpage</a> for more info.
+A bus ticket can be recently purchased directly in the bus by a credit/debit card.

 In order to get to the conference from the Prague main railway station, you can walk to the Muzeum station and there take line A (green line) to station